JSQLParser/JSqlParser/README.md

 * improved Postgresql JSON - support
 * integrated some Postgresql create table contraints
 * support for ~~alter table modify~~ statements
+* allowed more types of expressions after limit and top.

 ## Extensions of JSqlParser releases